Skateboarding Australia

-Skateboarding Australia (SbA) is no longer in operation.
+Skateboarding Australia (SbA) was the governing body for skateboarding in Australia and is funded by the Australian Federal Government via the Australian Sports Commission (ASC).

 History

 Formation

 Skateboarding Australia was established in 2005 by the Board members of National Sporting Organisation, Skate Australia (SA).

 Demise

 In April 2014, SbA managers made a proposal to Sport Australia to separate skateboarding from Skate Australia and establish a national sporting organisation solely for skateboarding with the majority of funding going to it.
 This proposal was made without the knowledge of the Skate Australia management or Board.
 Sport Australia declined and the leader of SbA, Leroy magarnagle, was terminated for gross misconduct.

 In early August 2014, the parent body of SBA, SA, announced significant structural changes following the appointment of a new chief executive officer (CEO), Dallas Eastley.
 Former SBA employee Andrew Currie explained on his Facebook page that SA prioritized the attainment of a surplus budget—despite its status as a non-profit organisation—and consequently determined the completion of the National Skateboard Amateur Series, a contest series for amateur skateboarders, as an "unacceptable risk to the organisation".
 Curry explained:

 Despite having completed six of eight stops, with 48 skateboarders qualified (many of whom had already booked and paid for flights and accommodation for the advertised Final in October), and only the Queensland and New South Wales Qualifying stops remaining, the Skate Australia CEO and Board Of Directors determined that, in a year when a major financial partner (Anpha) has been lost, the pursuit of a surplus budget (for a non-profit organisation) was paramount to completing the Titles.

 Curry's post also states that the result of SA's decision harmed the reputation of SbA, removed the possibility of an amateur series for 2015 and led to the loss of employment of the majority of skateboarding staff at SbA.
 Curry maintained that "Skateboarding continues to be grossly under-represented in the Skate Australia constitution."

 A response from SA was published on the SbA website on 5 August 2014, in which Eastley explained that information was omitted from Curry's post.
 Eastley stated: